EOSIO/taurus-node/docs/01_nodeos/02_usage/02_node-setups/00_producing-node.md

 ## Goal

-This section describes how to set up a producing node within the EOSIO network.
-A producing node, as its name implies, is a node that is configured to produce blocks in an `EOSIO` based blockchain.
+This section describes how to set up a producing node within the EOSIO-Taurus network.
+A producing node, as its name implies, is a node that is configured to produce blocks in an EOSIO-Taurus based blockchain.
 This functionality if provided through the `producer_plugin` as well as other [Nodeos Plugins](../../03_plugins/index.md).

 ## Before you begin

-* [Install the EOSIO software](../../../00_install/index.md) before starting this section.
+* [Install the EOSIO-Taurus software](../../../00_install/index.md) before starting this section.
-* It is assumed that `nodeos`, `cleos`, and `keosd` are accessible through the path.
-If you built EOSIO using shell scripts, make sure to run the [Install Script](../../../00_install/01_build-from-source/01_shell-scripts/03_install-eosio-binaries.md).
+* It is assumed that `nodeos`, `cleos`, and `keosd` are accessible through the system path.
 * Know how to pass [Nodeos options](../../02_usage/00_nodeos-options.md) to enable or disable functionality.

 ## Steps